ShiroUsagi-san/blog.talmar.eu/content/_index.md

 +++
 Hello there,
-I'm currently following a master degree exchange semester in the [TU Darmstadt](https://www.tu-darmstadt.de), in the ETIT department.
+I'm back from a master degree exchange semester in the [TU Darmstadt](https://www.tu-darmstadt.de), in the ETIT department.
-I'm Mahal, a french **Electronics and Telecommunications** student at INSA Rennes.
+I'm Mahal, a french **Electronics and Telecommunications** student at INSA Rennes, in last year.
 My main interests are **low level development, infosec**.
+I'm also digging antenna design, PCB design and electromagnetism simulation.
 I was the president of [InsaLan XVI](https://insalan.fr) and former part of the sysadmin team.
-I'm also launching [@securinsa](https://twitter.com/securinsa) this year with [@MorpheusH3x](https://twitter.com/MorpheusH3x).
+I launched [@securinsa](https://securinsa.fr) last year with [@MorpheusH3x](https://twitter.com/MorpheusH3x).